ankit-rathi/Data-AI-Visual-Notebook/chapters/00_Chapter_Writing.md

 Organizations that successfully implement this loop become **learning systems that improve decisions over time**.

-The book is organized into six conceptual parts:
+The book is organized into six conceptual parts.

 ### Part I — Foundations